 Stigma Free Atlantic aims to inspire public interest and open dialogues about stigma.
 This initiative intends to engage community members to be inclusive and judgment free and educate all to use appropriate language choices.
-The Stigma Free Atlantic Collaborative is working with local businesses/organizations to help them enact stigma free practices.
+The Stigma Free Atlantic Collaborative is working with local faith-based groups to help them create Stigma Free places of worship.

-Establishing a Stigma Free business/organization will raise awareness of the local mental health and substance use resources available, so no resident feels hopeless or alone.
+Establishing a Stigma Free congregation will raise awareness of the local mental health and substance use resources available, so no resident feels hopeless or alone.
 Stigma Free Atlantic will encourage residents to break down barriers, be mindful of their mental health and ask for help when needed.
 Mental health and substance use disorders have the potential to worsen if left untreated, and complications arise when individuals do not seek help.
 It is essential that residents seek care and support as soon as the need is identified so recovery can begin, hope is inspired, and tragedies are avoided.

 Who is involved?
 Everyone is involved.
 This countywide initiative includes all Atlantic County residents, from youth to senior populations, including schools, businesses, municipal leaders, faith-based and civic organizations; every community member is a key stakeholder.
-We want to link all stakeholders to training opportunities and awareness events aimed at increasing public knowledge about mental health and substance use disorders, the proper language to use to avoid stigmas and exclusion, and knowledge of local resources available to Atlantic County businesses/organizations.
+We want to link all stakeholders to training opportunities and awareness events aimed at increasing public knowledge about mental health and substance use disorders, the proper language to use to avoid stigmas and exclusion, and knowledge of local resources available to Atlantic County residents.

-The following pages include a Stigma Free toolkit for Atlantic County businesses and organizations interested in joining the Stigma Free Atlantic Initiative.
-By creating stigma free policies, signing the Stigma Free Pledge and by taking a few action steps, your organization will be joining a rapidly growing network dedicated to improving the mental health of our Atlantic County community.
-Additional information is available at atlantic-county.org/stigmafree.
+The following pages include a Stigma Free toolkit for Atlantic County Faith-Based organizations interested in joining the Stigma Free Atlantic Initiative.
+By adopting Stigma Free principles, you will be joining a rapidly growing network of groups dedicated to improving the mental health of our Atlantic County community.
+Additional information is available at atlantic-county.org/stigmafree for government organizations, schools, businesses, nonprofits, healthcare facilities, first responders, and houses of worship.